SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ABAP environment systems are created in the SAP BTP cockpit.
 For this pipeline, the creation and deletion of the systems are automated via the Cloud Foundry command line interface: [cf CLI](https://docs.cloudfoundry.org/cf-cli/).
 For this to work, two things need to be configured:

 - Cloud Foundry needs to be enabled on subaccount level.
 This can be done on the Subaccount Overview page.
 The subaccount is then mapped to a “Cloud Foundry Organization”, for which you must provide a suitable name during the creation.
 Have a look at the [documentation](https://help.sap.com/viewer/a96b1df8525f41f79484717368e30626/Cloud/en-US/dc18bac42270468d84b6c030a668e003.html) for more details.
 - A (technical) user is required to access the SAP BTP via the cf CLI.
-The user needs to be a [member of the global account](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/4a0491330a164f5a873fa630c7f45f06.html) and has to have the [Space Developer](https://help.sap.com/viewer/a96b1df8525f41f79484717368e30626/Cloud/en-US/967fc4e2b1314cf7afc7d7043b53e566.html) role.
+The user needs to be assigned as space member including [Space Developer](https://help.sap.com/viewer/a96b1df8525f41f79484717368e30626/Cloud/en-US/967fc4e2b1314cf7afc7d7043b53e566.html) role in order to create/read service instances and service keys.
 The user and password need to be stored in the Jenkins Credentials Store.

 Later, during the pipeline configuration, you will specify the Service Plan, which will be used for the creation of an ABAP environment system.
 Please make sure, that there are enough entitlements for this [Service Plan in the Subaccount](https://help.sap.com/viewer/a96b1df8525f41f79484717368e30626/Cloud/en-US/c40cb18aeaa343389036fdcdd03c41d0.html).